SAN ANTONIO -- The Indiana Pacers are bringing back a familiar face.

 The Pacers waived guard Rodney Stuckey on Wednesday, clearing the way for Stephenson to return.

-The move comes a day after the team announced he would miss four to six weeks with a strained left patellar tendon.
+The move comes a day after the team announced Stuckey would miss four to six weeks with a strained left patellar tendon.

 Stuckey has been plagued by injuries all season.
 He appeared in only 39 games, a little more than half of the Pacers' total heading into Wednesday's matchup at Memphis.

-And with the Pacers still fighting to get in the playoffs, the team decided it couldn't afford to be short-handed over the final two weeks of the season.
+With the Pacers still fighting for a spot in the playoffs, the team decided it couldn't afford to be short-handed over the final two weeks of the season.